NeilChavis/cyber-homelab/README.md

 - ⏳ Complete TryHackMe SOC Level 1 pathway (target: Oct 2025)
 - ⏳ Gain hands-on experience and proficiency with core tools
 - ⏳ Build and document at least 5 homelab projects (target: Dec 2025)

+## 🎯 Capstone Project Milestones
+- [ ] **CP Lvl1 – IOC Enrichment & Log Review**
+  _Analyze Sysmon/Windows logs and enrich IOCs using VirusTotal, AbuseIPDB, and Shodan._

+- [ ] **CP Lvl2 – Network Traffic Detection**
+  _Use Zeek and Wireshark to analyze PCAP data, detect suspicious activity, and map it to MITRE ATT&CK._

+- [ ] **CP Lvl3 – SIEM Alert Simulation**
+  _Create detection logic using Suricata and analyze alerts in Splunk or ELK.
+Perform triage and write a basic report._

+- [ ] **CP Lvl4 – Full Incident Response Simulation**
+  _Simulate a complete alert scenario from detection to documentation, including threat intel enrichment and escalation._

+- [ ] **CP Lvl5 – Threat Hunting Engagement**
+  _Form a hypothesis using MITRE TTPs, hunt across logs using SIEM or ELK data, and document investigation results._